 The Yes Pa curriculum is based on Fred's book, Prisoner of the Truck, and the real lessons he learned from his father as a child.
 This true story starts with Fred's perception of a childhood prison on his immigrant Lebanese father's fruit and vegetable truck.
 It was a 6-day, 100-hour-a-week job as Fred's Pa went door-to-door selling the fresh fruits and vegetables he'd purchased from farmers.

-In school, Fred didn't like being called a pigeon-toed, bow-legged, knock-kneed, or dark-skin boy.
+In school, Fred didn't like being called a pigeon-toed, bow-legged, knock-kneed, or dark-skinned boy.
 He hated school and did poorly.
 He sulked from age 8 to 12.
 The only communication he had with his father was answering "Yes, Pa" when his father ordered him around.
-At age 12, three, 5-minute talks with his father changed Fred's attitude and life.
+At age 12, three 5-minute talks with his father changed Fred's attitude and life.

 The results of two independent science-based outcome studies support the significant impact of the Yes Pa program.
 Students showed significant increases in their belief that they have control over their future and that positive outcomes are related to their efforts.
 They were also less likely to attribute their success to luck or other factors outside their control.
 Research has shown that young people, who believe in control of their outcomes, are more likely to pursue and be successful in education and are less likely to become involved in substance abuse and other problem behaviors.— Rob Lillis, Evalumetrics Research